zirain/simple-json-datasource/README.md

 Your backend needs to implement 4 urls:

  * `/` should return 200 ok.
 Used for "Test connection" on the datasource config page.
+ * `/instance` used by the find instance options on the query tab in panels.
  * `/search` used by the find metric options on the query tab in panels.
  * `/query` should return metrics based on input.
  * `/annotations` should return annotations.